Oppo Reno 15 Pro Mini: What Retail Demos Reveal About Oppo’s Compact Flagship Direction

 Users who want premium features in a smaller phone

-People who rely heavily on one-handed use
+People who rely heavily on one-handed operation

 Buyers who value comfort, balance, and lighter weight

-Users who prioritize long gaming sessions
+Users focused on long gaming sessions

 Those who prefer very large displays